mushrooms growing in bathroom

-Do you find it unpleasant to see Mushrooms Growing In Bathroom?
+Do you find it unpleasant and confusing to see mushrooms growing in bathroom?
 I do.

-Mushroom loves moisture; According to Bupa, Mushrooms are made up of roughly 92% of water.
+Mushrooms love moisture.
+And your bathroom is usually by far the highest regular humidity in your home.
+According to Bupa, Mushrooms are made up of roughly 92% of water.
 They are basically the fruit of the fungus that grows rapidly in the presence of moisture and humidity.
+Pretty gross.

 A bathroom is a hotspot for moisture and humidity, so mushrooms growing in a bathroom can be common.

 You might have heard mushrooms prefer to grow in the ground, but that’s not true for all cases.
-Some of them prefer to grow in decaying logs or wood.
+It takes very little medium for some fungus to grow.
+This is how you may find yourself looking at these tiny mushrooms in your bathroom.

 The tiny fungus spores present in decaying logs or wood, which are likely invisible, act as the root system that helps mushrooms to grow.
 These spores are so tiny that you’ll need a microscope to see them.